salesforce/aws-allowlister/README.md

 * **Quality control of the SQLite database**: LGTM but need someone to do a quality check
 * Documentation on building custom scrapers
 * It covers ISO, PCI, HIPAA, SOC - but doesn't cover FedRAMP yet.
 Just needs a custom scraper for that.
-* Check about Amazon Macie Classic and its compliance status